DriveX 🚗

 Challenge

-We host a challenge based on the TUMTraf V2X Cooperative Perception Dataset (CVPR'24) which includes high-quality, real-world V2X perception data for the cooperative 3D object detection and tracking task in autonomous driving.
+We host a 10-week-long challenge based on the TUMTraf V2X Cooperative Perception Dataset (CVPR'24) which includes high-quality, real-world V2X perception data for the cooperative 3D object detection and tracking task in autonomous driving.
 The dataset is available here.
 We provide a dataset development kit to work with the dataset.
+Our TUMTraf V2X dataset contains:

 Competition Timeline: